 7. Empathize with others.

-To empathize, you need to be aware of the other’s emotions — most likely from their body language and your own sensitivity to nonverbal cues — and to feel those emotions as if they were your own.
+To empathize, you need to be aware of the other’s emotions (most likely revealed in their body language and nonverbal cues) and to feel those emotions as if they were your own.

 When they’re happy and excited, so are you; if they’re grieving (silently or otherwise), you grieve with them.